Stonelinks/Stoolbotics/docs/intro.md

 <img src="https://github.com/Stonelinks/Stoolbotics/raw/master/docs/static/7.png" width="780px" height="540px">

 This concludes the quickstart.
-To do more advanced things like play, record, manipulate the environment, etc., check out the examples section!
+To do more advanced things like play, record, manipulate the environment, drive the simulator from matlab, etc., check out the examples section!